rwash/rwash.github.io/about.md

 ### Short Bio

-Rick Wash is an Assistant Professor at Michigan State University in the School of Journalism and the Department of Media and Information.
+Rick Wash is an Associate Professor at Michigan State University in the School of Journalism and the Department of Media and Information.
 His work involves understanding how people think about their interactions with computers, and their interactions with other people through computers, with a particular focus on security and collaborative systems.
 He completed his PhD at the School of Information at the University of Michigan.